Alpha Apodis

-Alpha Apodis (Alpha Aps, α Apodis, α Aps) is the brightest star in the southern circumpolar constellation of Apus, with an apparent magnitude of approximately 3.825.
+Alpha Apodis, also named Paradys, is the brightest star in the southern circumpolar constellation of Apus.
 It had the Greek alpha designation as part of the constellation which Johann Bayer called Apis Indica in his 1603 Uranometria star atlas.
+This identifier is a Bayer designation that is Latinied from α Apodis, and abbreviated Alpha Aps or α Aps, respectively.
+The star has an apparent visual magnitude of approximately 3.825, which can be viewed with the naked eye.
 With a declination of –79°, this is a circumpolar star for much of the southern hemisphere.
 It can be identified on the night sky by drawing an imaginary line through Alpha Centauri and Alpha Circini then extending it toward the south celestial pole.